 I’m a huge fan of this place.
 When I moved to Rotterdam in 2015, Brouwerij Noordt had just opened.
 We went there a lot and quickly got to know all their beers.
 We even got an unlabeled beer with us to try and report upon the next week when visiting.
 The beers of Brouwerij Noordt are now also served in different cities in the Netherlands.
 You can enjoy the beers in their brewpub or sit on the huge terrace.
 Don’t forget to try my favourite beer: Seven Hops!

 Another brewery based in Rotterdam.
 Kaapse Brouwers is located in the Fenix Food Factory, where other food & drink companies are based.
-The great thing is, that you can get a lovely burger of plate of Mezze at one place and get your Rotterdam based beer from Kaapse Brouwers, after which you can enjoy the sun and outlook on the water!
+The great thing is, that you can get a lovely burger of a plate of Mezze in one place and get your Rotterdam-based beer from Kaapse Brouwers, after which you can enjoy the sun and outlook on the water!

 The patio of Belgisch Biercafe Boudwijn (Belgium Beers) is probably the most striking about the place and a great place to spend your summer evenings.
 They also do have a cosy insight area and another terrace in front of the place.
 When you are into Belgium beers, this is the place to go in Rotterdam.

 De Gele Kanarie is a very popular place in Rotterdam and you’ll find it completely packed every weekend.
-A large terrace on the corner of the Mariniersweg and a large restaurant/bar area makes it a popular place for many.
-They do have a couple of beers they brew down in the basement, but also a nice assortment of other beers.
+A large terrace on the corner of the Mariniersweg and a large restaurant/bar area make it a popular place for many.
+They do have a couple of beers they brew down in the basement but also have a nice assortment of other beers.

 The Middellandplein is located in an upcoming neighbourhood and actually has some great diner and coffee places coming up.
 Visiting Rotterdam and looking for a real local experience and escaping the most known bars?

 Kaapse Maria is the little sister of “Kaapse Brouwers” mentioned earlier in this overview.
-They do serve the beers of Kaapse Brouwers and are located in the city center.
-So are you craving some freshly brewed beer from Rotterdam, but don’t want to head down all the way to Katendrecht, Kaapse Maria is a great alternative.
+They do serve the beers of Kaapse Brouwers and are located in the city centre.
+So are you craving some freshly brewed beer from Rotterdam, but don’t want to head down to Katendrecht, Kaapse Maria is a great alternative.

-Another place located on walking distance from Rotterdam Central Station, but this place can’t be compared to Biergarten.
-Whereas Biergarten might be the largest place of the list, Cafe Walenburg is the smallest.
-Changing beers on tap, a changing menu and helpful personal.
+Another place is located within walking distance from Rotterdam Central Station, but this place can’t be compared to Biergarten.
+Whereas Biergarten might be the largest place on the list, Cafe Walenburg is the smallest.
+Changing beers on tap, a changing menu and helpful personnel.
 Cafe Walenburg is your neighbourhood corner cafe (quite literally) and a great place to go for a more local experience.

-Last but not least, Bierboutique located in the famous Witte de Withstraat, the bar street of Rotterdam.
+Last, but not least, Bierboutique is located in the famous Witte de Withstraat, the bar street of Rotterdam.
 On a bar crawl?
 Combine this one with Proeflokaal Reijngoud located nearby.